ScottLogic/blog/_posts/2025-03-21-functors-monads-with-java-and-scala.md

 ~~~~

 ### Functors in Scala
 Scala, being a functional programming language, embraces functors more directly.
-In Scala, a functor is typically represented as a type class with a `map` method.
+In Scala, a functor is typically represented as a typeclass with a `map` method.
+A typeclass allows you to add new functionality to existing types _without modifying the original source code_.
+This is used to enable ad-hoc polymorphism.
 There is a `Functor` typeclass in libraries like [Cats](https://typelevel.org/cats/) and [Scalaz](https://github.com/scalaz/scalaz) or you could define a `Functor` trait yourself.
 However, even without external libraries, Scala's standard collections have a `map` method that aligns with the functor laws.

 ~~~~scala